TaebinSung/TaebinSung/README.md

 # 💫 About Me:
-## Hello World!
-I am Taebin, a Korean Canadian Developer. :)<br><br>
+## Hello, World! 👋 I'm Taebin!
+### A 3rd-year Mathematics student at UBC 🚀

+I have a passion for combining mathematics and computer science to solve real-world problems and build impactful projects.

-🔭 I’m currently working on a personal website<br>
+- 🔭 I’m currently working on a personal website to showcase my projects and ideas.
-👯 I’m looking to collaborate on any cool projects!<br>
+- 👯 I’m open to collaborating on innovative and exciting projects!
-💬 Ask me about anything
+- 🌱 I’m always eager to learn new tools and technologies—currently diving deeper into **Python**, **React**, and **Java**.
+- 💬 Feel free to ask me about mathematics, programming, or even my latest favorite coding challenge.

+### Fun Facts:
+- ✨ I enjoy taking Photos of sunrise / sunset and going solo Camping!
+- 🍳 I'm passionate about expanding my **culinary techniques** and love sharing meals with friends and family.

 ## 🌐 Socials: